anelguel/Gradebook/src/Gradebook/notes/Module8.md

 * Another member that you can add to a class.
 * Events are not commonly used, and are hard to understand, but we'll still cover it.
 * Before we can just into events, we have to understand a new type known as a delegate.

+### Defining a Delegate
+* Delegates describe and build a new type for .NET, but delegates are very different than a `class` or `struct`
+* Classes describe members like fields, properties, methods, etc. Delegates describe what a method will look like.
+* A delegate allows me to **find a variable that can point and invoke different methods**.
+But it's not just any method, it needs to have a specific shape and structure.
+* You define what a method looks like, i.e. the return type, parameter types and numbers.
+That's what we define with a delegate.
+* A delegate can be intiantionated like a class using the `new` keyword.